-The stone was sourced from the Muzo mine in Colombia, known for producing large exceptionally hued emeralds.
+The stone was sourced from the Muzo mine in Colombia.
 La Gloria sat in de Gomar’s collection for many years, and although the rough could likely yield a 400 ct. polished stone, the collector believes it shouldn’t be cut.

 “[There’s a] little piece of calcite on the end [that] is a tip to its provenance,” de Gomar says.
 “It tells you what country it comes from, what mine it comes from.
 All that is very significant.
 I wouldn’t want it to be cut.
 I’d like for it to be kept as is.
 It should be in a state museum somewhere.”

 The Atocha sank in 1622, near the coast of Florida while en route to Spain.
 Marcial de Giomar befriended Mel fischer, the treasure hunter who in the 1980’s discovered the sunken Spanish galleon Nuestra Señora de Atocha.